rwev/coyote.life/content/articles/published/outdoors--hunting--first-elk-retrospective.md

 I was lucky enough to make a downwind approach, with the prevailing wind remaining the same throughout the duration, without getting seen or smelled by unknown members of the larger concealed herd, and get set up in a good shooting position not more than 175 yards from a fair game specimen.

-Pulled the trigger, felt great about the shot, but after my target took off uphill spooked with the rest of the herd, I knew that something was up with my rifle: I had fallen hard onto it and bashed it into a rocky hillside.
+Pulled the trigger and felt great about the shot, but after my target took off uphill spooked with the rest of the herd, I knew that something was up with my rifle: I had fallen hard onto it and bashed it into a rocky hillside.
 It had lost its zero, and was now shooting at least 18" right at the distance to target.
 (I'm thankful that I missed the animal completely, with the bullet traveling clean in front of it, as opposed to a gut shot.)

+## Always On

+Due to the previously mentioned autonomous, unpredictable nature of animals, one needs to be alert and ready to move on them at all times.

+This year, a herd, from which I took my animal, showed themselves 7.5 miles into a 8 mile off-trail hike, on the last 0.5 miles back to the vehicle access point.
+Exhausted and pretty well checked out for the season, and already reflecting on how my first season went, I look up onto the ridge to my left, and a herd crests over it, and my subsequent stalk ended up being successful.
+Had I not been paying attention in those final moments, I wouldn't have even noticed.

+In all, the mentally and physically grueling challenge and the final success made my year as 2019's capstone achievement.